wlschnee/flatiron-notes/flatiron_presents_notes/02_where_do_i_put_my_code.md

 ###Where does my code go?
-  * Appropriate logic for contorller:
+  * Appropriate logic for controller:
       * session/authorization handling
       * parameter management: calling the correct model based on what params are passed in
       * rendering & redirecting